BenjaminTuckerInstitute/Liberty/3/8/liberty.md

 “I cannot.
 You began upon a senseless and therefore dangerous matter.”

-“I do not understand of what affair you speak, and I must say that this conversation pleases me no more than it pleased you two minutes ago."
+“I do not understand of what affair you speak, and I must say that this conversation pleases me no more than it pleased you two minutes ago.”

 “I demand an explanation of you, Dmitry.”